Statistical screening workspace

 - 2Read the flagSee which threshold was crossed.

-- 3Inspect ward rowsReview the underlying WEC totals.
+- 3Inspect local rowsReview the underlying official totals.

 - 4Export evidenceDownload a focused CSV for follow-up.